syafiqhadzir/hunspell-ms/README.md

-# hunspell-ms
-## Affix File For BM Dictionary
+# Affix File For BM Dictionary (Codename: hunspell-ms)
-### Built From Scratch for MySpell.
+## Built From Scratch for MySpell.
 Released under GPL.